barotto/IBMulator/README.md

 ### Linux

 Just follow the general instructions.
 Any missing library will be pointed out;
-use your distributon's software manager to install them (except libRocket).
+use your distributon's software manager to install them (except libRocket, see notes below).

-If you are going to compile using your own version of SDL2, you should compile SDL2 with xinerama and xrandr, otherwise you could experience many problems switching to fullscreen, at least with NVIDIA cards.
+If you are going to compile using your own version of SDL2, you should compile SDL2 with xinerama and xrandr, otherwise you could experience many problems switching to fullscreen, at least on NVIDIA cards with closed drivers.

 If you're using Ubuntu 14.04 you can install GCC 4.9 from the Toolchain PPA.